xephonhq/awesome-time-series-database/doc/schema.md

 ## Questions we want to ask

+- database using Cassandra as backend
+- database without external backend (i.e. all by itself)
 - count of database writing in Java
 - databases that has java client library